Stability Constrained Reinforcement Learning for Decentralized Real-Time Voltage Control: Introduction

 \subsection{Related work}

-Existing literature in optimizing the steady-state cost of voltage control can be roughly classified into two categories: feed-forward optimization methods and feedback control methods.
-Feed-forward optimization approaches require knowledge of the system model and disturbances, while feedback control methods only take real-time measurements to adjust their control action.
-A typical example of feed-forward optimization methods is Optimal Power Flow (OPF) based methods, where control actions are calculated by solving an optimization problem to minimize the power loss subject to voltage constraints.
-The optimization-based solutions can be computed either in a central \cite{Farivar-2012-VVC-PES,7857812} or distributed way \cite{6963439,7042735,9173521}.
-The primary limitation of OPF-based methods is the requirement of an accurate system model.
-Additionally, the computational cost for solving the OPF problem makes it difficult to respond to rapidly varying voltage profiles.
-On the other hand, real-time feedback controllers do not need exact models.
-A popular feedback controller is the droop control, which is defined as a fully decentralized piece-wise linear policy and is adopted by the IEEE 1547 standard \cite{8332112}.
-However, basic droop control can lead to instability or oscillation if the control parameters are selected improperly~\cite{li2014real}.
-With more sophisticated structures, feedback controllers could achieve promising performance (see ~\cite{qu2019optimal} and references within).
+\paragraph{Steady-state cost optimization} Existing literature in optimizing the steady-state cost of voltage control can be roughly classified into two categories based on \cite{qu2019optimal}: feed-forward optimization methods and feedback control methods.
+A typical example of feed-forward optimization methods is Optimal Power Flow (OPF) based methods\cite{Farivar-2012-VVC-PES,7857812,6963439,7042735,9173521}, where control actions are calculated by solving an optimization problem to minimize the power loss subject to voltage constraints. \revise{These algorithms assume knowledge of both the system models and the disturbance (e.g., load or renewable generations).} Additionally, the computational cost of solving the OPF problem makes it difficult to respond to rapidly varying voltage profiles. \revise{On the other hand, feedback control methods do not assume to know the system model or the disturbance explicitly but take measurements of voltage magnitudes to decide the reactive power setpoints.
+In terms of time scale, the feedback controllers could work on a faster time scale as it does not require solving an optimization problem at each time step to decide the control actions.} A popular feedback controller is the droop control, which is adopted by the IEEE 1547 standard \cite{8332112}.
+However, as shown in \cite{li2014real}, basic droop control can lead to instability if the controller gains are selected improperly.
+With more sophisticated structures, feedback controllers could achieve promising performance~\cite{qu2019optimal}.
+Regardless of the progress, optimizing the transient cost using feedback control methods remains challenging as the power flow equations are nonlinear, and the transient performance cost function can also be non-convex.
+The difficulty will be further exacerbated when the controllers are required to be optimized in a decentralized manner.